All Episodes

 Run around and then do your jobs.

-One of the theories going around is that the Republicans in both the House and Senate that were in the leadership uh got so focused on being in the leadership that they stopped being congressmen to people in their districts.
+One of the theories going around is that the Republicans in both the House and Senate that were in the leadership got so focused on being in the leadership that they stopped being congressmen to people in their districts.

-I was told a story by a guy he was at a wedding in August on the East Coast, and there were these two guys from Ohio.
+He was at a wedding in August on the East Coast, and there were these two guys from Ohio.

-They're just they're citizens, they're not involved in politics professionally.
+They're not involved in politics professionally.

 They came up to this guy and they were just talking about how excited they were about their congressman.